mrsarm/django-coleman/README.rst

     $ pytest

-Or you the Honcho task that also generated the coverage tests: ``honcho start --no-prefix test``.
+Or use the Honcho task that also generates a report with the tests coverage: ``honcho start --no-prefix test``.

 Django Coleman Viewer